✅ This post was reviewed and corrected as part of the 2025 Historical Accuracy Update.

 When both Belgians noticed that they were to be shot, they tried to escape.
 Therefore I, and several of my friends, shot and killed the fleeing Belgians.

 We had the mission to reconnoiter Stavelot.
 Before we could march into the village, we had to advance to the left of it to find out how strong and where the American artillery was.
 We had to pass through a village.
 Before we got into it, SS-Untersturmführer Heinrich Dröge gave the order to shoot everybody there.
 I was at the end of the platoon.
 I know that many civilians were herded into the barn and then shot.
-As I followed the platoon to the scene of the incident, I received the order from the Untersturmführer to burn the barn down with the help of another soldier, a Fallschirmjaeger.
+As I followed the platoon to the scene of the incident, I received the order from the SS-Untersturmführer to burn the barn down with the help of another soldier, a Fallschirmjäger.
 (Source: 1st Canadian Army)

 FIRST ARMY IPW REPORT

-Consolidated Report on 13 Prisoner of War
+Consolidated Report on 13 Prisoners of War

 Unit: 25.SS-Panzergrenadier-Regiment, 12.SS-Panzer-Division

-Captured: Sadzot (P-4787) (Sheet 13 1:100,000), Dec 28, 1944
+Captured: Sadzot (P-4787) (Sheet 13 1:100,000), December 28, 1944

 Preamble: It seems to have trickled through that the SS does not enjoy a great deal of popularity outside Germany.
-All the Prisoners constantly Belgium, December 1944, German soldiers captured by the American troopsapologize about their membership of this hated organization.
+All the Prisoners constantly apologize about their membership of this hated organization.
 In general, losses seem to be about 50% and more.

 Strength: